 Natural Alternatives to Soda

-If you’re trying to replace soda, it can be difficult to find healthy replacements.
+If you’re trying to replace soda, it’s difficult to find healthy replacements.
 While diet soda doesn’t have sugar, it still contains processed artificial sweeteners, artificial colors, and might actually lead people to consume more calories from other sources.
-Obviously filtered water (using the Ecoflo Water Purification System) is always a great choice, but many people miss having a flavored or carbonated drink.
+Obviously, filtered water (using the Ecoflo Water Purification System) is always a brilliant choice, but many people miss having a flavored or carbonated drink.

 Here are some good all-natural soda replacements:

 - Be sure to choose a brand that is sugar-free and all-natural

 - You can use a home carbonation device to reduce the cost and the environmental footprint of bottles or cans

 - Green tea is great earlier in the day, or try decaf if you’re sensitive to caffeine

 - Herbal tea is great of day

 - You can choose teas for flavor or for health benefits.
 For example, nettle tea might help to support lower blood sugar levels, which is great if someone is quitting soda because of its negative effects on blood sugar

 - Water enhanced with fruit, vegetables, or herbs